Interrupting, Ages 1 to 3

 Small children think that the world and everything in it (including their parents) exists for their benefit.
 Not only that but their short-term memory isn't well developed, which means your child's impulse to say things right now before he forgets actually has a physiological basis.
 Therefore the very concept of interrupting makes no sense to your toddler.
 He can't grasp that there are other people and activities that sometimes require your attention or capture your interest.
 This perspective also means that whatever directs your attention away from him (a phone call, for example) is by nature threatening.

-Having your child obliviously break in every time you're chatting with a friend or scheduling an appointment is exasperating, but if you keep his worldview in mind, you'll realize that he's not purposely trying to drive you insane.
-By the time your child is 3 or 4, he'll begin to understand what an interruption is and what the request "Please don't interrupt" means, and his short-term memory will develop enough for him to hold on to a thought (for a couple of minutes, anyway).
+Having your child obliviously break in every time you're chatting with a friend or scheduling an appointment is exasperating, but if you keep his worldview in mind, you'll realize that he's not doing it on purpose.
+By the time your child is 3 or 4, he'll begin to understand what an interruption is and what the request "Please don't interrupt" means.

 Can I do anything to keep my child from interrupting when I have friends visiting or I'm on the phone?